RSE-Sheffield/data-code-management/presentation.md

-# Data and code management in practise
+# Data and code management in research practise

 Robert Turner, University of Sheffield RSE Team September, 2021